csbridge/csbridge2020/templates/en/resources/sectionleader-faq.md

 ### What will **section** look like?
 Sections will be held in the evening (morning for Stanford) on Zoom.
 Every Section Leader will have their **own** section of about 8 students.

-* You will be assigned a group of students <span style="color:red;">add whether or not the students will be from different countries</span>
+* You will be assigned a group of students

 * See the student-facing page [What to Expect for Section](http://online.csbridge.org/en/resources/section-info.html) for more information about section.